MarkHumphrys.com

 It is hard to express how stupid the "Ireland's Greatest" list is.
 It includes pop stars, actors, sports stars and other celebrities of the moment.
 Stephen Gately (a pop star), Phil Lynott (a pop star) and Adi Roche (the head of a small charity) are in the top 10 greatest people in Irish history!

-The list includes many parochial, radical nationalist and extremist people whose influence on Irish history has probably been negative.
-The top 5 includes two more irrelevant people (Mary Robinson and Bono), a dodgy gunman and communist (James Connolly), and another dodgy gunman (Michael Collins).
+The list includes many parochial, nationalist and extremist people whose influence on Irish history has probably been negative.
+The top spot went to John Hume, which is fine, but the others in the top 5 were a dodgy gunman and communist (James Connolly), another dodgy gunman (Michael Collins) and two people of very limited long-term importance (Mary Robinson and Bono).

 This page is my attempt to say that the Irish are not as stupid as "Ireland's Greatest" makes us out to be.
 Ireland too was part of the Western Enlightenment.